RoryQo/Predictive-Analysis-of-Drug-Usage/README.md

 Hyperparameter tuning is performed on the random forest model to optimize performance, ensuring the best model is selected based on accuracy and error rates.

 ## Conclusion
 This project demonstrates the effectiveness of supervised learning techniques in predicting drug usage based on health and demographic data.
-The analysis highlights the importance of model selecti
+The analysis highlights the importance of model selection and evaluation, providing insights into the best-performing algorithms for classification tasks.